Grants for starting a business: What small business grants are available?

 This cash gets distributed through a variety of ministries, departments, agencies and quangos on a national and local basis.
 Most businesses are eligible at any one time to apply for a number of different business start-up grants and support schemes which are distributed in a wide variety of forms.

-Government resource the ‘business finance support finder‘ is a great tool to help those starting a business find relevant funding to suit their needs and you are able to customise your search by your business location, size, and type of business activity.
+Government grant resource the ‘business finance support finder‘ is a great tool to help those starting a business find relevant funding to suit their needs and you are able to customise your search by your business location, size, and type of business activity.

-Government business start-up grants available
+Government business grants available

 This is a cash award, which is usually given out for activities such as training, employment, export development, recruitment and capital investment projects.
 With a direct grant most schemes usually require the company involved to put up around 50% of the cost.